Borrowing and circulation

 When you publish you dissertation online, five additional print copies (according to § 16,3 Doctoral degree regulations) have to be submitted to the Library either in person (room 1.31) or via post to:

-Hertie School of Governance – Library
+Hertie School – Library

 If you send them via post please attach the signed form of the publication agreement.